-On 31 May 2022 Brookfield Asset Management Inc became the 100% shareholder of the Group.
-There have been no material changes to our day-to-day operations from the prior reporting period that have been identified impacting our modern slavery risk exposure.
+Brookfield Asset Management Inc is the major shareholder of La Trobe Financial.
+There have been no material changes to our structure from the prior reporting period identified impacting the Group's modern slavery risk exposure.

 For the purposes of the Act, there are four reporting entities within the La Trobe Financial Group; AMC 1 AusCo Pty Ltd ACN 658 085 771 (Holdco) is the ultimate holding company within the La Trobe Financial Group; La Trobe Financial Pty Limited ACN 115 895 362 (LF) is the primary operational level holding company; and La Trobe Financial Asset Management Limited ACN 007 332 363 (LFAM) is the responsible entity of the La Trobe Australian Credit Fund ARSN 088 178 321 (Credit Fund).